 Reduce your energy consumption by keeping your thermostat between 78* and 80* in the summer, and raise your thermostat when you leave the house for more than a couple hours.
 During the cold season, 68* to 70* is recommended.
 You can use a programmable thermostat to manage the temperature in your home, and ceiling fans to keep cool.

 Electric water heaters are the number two power user in most homes, accounting for 15-20% of your electricity bill.
 The average household uses around 3,500 kWh annually to heat water.
 You can save money by setting your water heater to the recommended temperature of 120* and by reducing use.
 Reduce hot water usage by washing clothes in cold water, installing low flow shower heads, and checking for plumbing leaks.
 Insulating your hot water pipes can reduce heat loss and raise your water temperature.
 And, if you are replacing your water heater, consider a tankless water heater, which eliminates the heat loss associated with conventional storage water heaters.

 Installing a programmable thermostat lets you manage your home HVAC for optimum comfort.
 Want to make sure that the temperature is adjusted up when you leave every morning?
 And that it's adjusted down when you are on your way home?
 A programmable thermostat manages this for you.
-If you have a smart meter in your home, there are also thermostats available that will wirelessly link to your smart meter to display the amount of power you are using, as it's consumed.
+If you purchase a wi-fi thermostat, you can manage your temperature from your smart phone or tablet, ensuring the perfect temperature when you get home.